wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Changelog ==

+= 2.3.3 - Released on 15 May 2024 =
+* Fixes: Offer not show "Before Payment Gateway" location on checkout.
+* New: Compatibility with WP (6.5.3) and WC (8.9.0)

 = 2.3.2 - Released on 03 May 2024 =
 * New: Compatibility with WP (6.5.2) and WC (8.8.3)
 * Added: Banner Image in Overview Section